TheMaster-2/EthicalHackingWriteUps/docs/dev.md

 So the above means I can run zip as root

-So goto GTFOBINS
+So I go to GTFOBINS

 https://gtfobins.github.io/

-search for ZIP, and get the sudo one
+I searched for ZIP, and I got the sudo one

 I typed commands one line at a time